ShaharEli/anlp-project/README.md

    - **Purpose**: This notebook is designed to train the Gemma 2b model to model the community verdicts on the posts.
 It covers data preprocessing, model training, and evaluation.

 4. **Llama_Training.ipynb**
-   - **Purpose**: This notebook is designed to train the Gemma 2b model to model the community verdicts on the posts.
+   - **Purpose**: This notebook is designed to train the Llama 3 8b model to model the community verdicts on the posts.
 It covers data preprocessing, model training, and evaluation.

 5. **Mistral_Training.ipynb**
-   - **Purpose**: This notebook is designed to train the Gemma 2b model to model the community verdicts on the posts.
+   - **Purpose**: This notebook is designed to train the Mistral-7b-0.3 model to model the community verdicts on the posts.
 It covers data preprocessing, model training, and evaluation.